DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

 ntfy uses "topics" for categorization, which creates a very handy disconnect from sender and receiver.<br>
 Lets say there's a minecraft server and there are notifications when someone joins.
-These notifications are send to a `minecraft` topic, not to a specific users.
+These notifications are send to `minecraft` topic, not to specified users.
 Users can subscribe to the topic if they want those notifications.
 This gives great flexibility and is the main reason why ntfy wins over other solutions.